saulrichardson/solstice/data/cache/FlublokPI/extracted/document.md

 5.2 Guillain Barré Syndrome
-If GBS has occurred within 6 weeks of receipt of a prior inﬂuenza vaccine, the deci togiveFlublokshouldbebasedoncareful considerationof thepotential beneﬁtsandr The 1976 swine inﬂuenza vaccine was associated with an increased frequency Guillain-BarréSyndrome(GBS).
+If GBS has occurred within 6 weeks of receipt of a prior inﬂuenza vaccine, the deci togiveFlublokshouldbebasedoncareful considerationof thepotential beneﬁtsandr The 1976 swine inﬂuenza vaccine was associated with an increased frequenc Guillain-BarréSyndrome(GBS).
 Evidenceforacausal relationof GBSwithotherinﬂue vaccines is inconclusive; if an excess risk exists, it is probably slightly more than